4d/docs/docs/API/entityClass.md

 #### Description

-The `.lock()` function <!-- REF #entityClass.lock().Summary -->puts a pessimistic lock on the record referenced by the entity<!-- END REF -->.
+The `.lock()` function <!-- REF #EntityClass.lock().Summary -->puts a pessimistic lock on the record referenced by the entity<!-- END REF -->.
 The [lock is set](ORDA/entities.md#entity-locking) for a record and all the references of the entity in the current process.

 Other processes will see this record as locked (the `result.success` property will contain False if they try to lock the same entity using this function).
 Only functions executed in the "locking" session are allowed to edit and save the attributes of the entity.
 The entity can be loaded as read-only by other sessions, but they will not be able to enter and save values.